 Christ Church Vision: Bringing Jesus into the heart of the Community

-We pray every morning 9am and evening 7.30pm; there is also Ecumenical prayers 8am and 8pm on Thursdays.
-You are welcome to join us in the vicarage garden with social distancing.
-Please continue to join us in the on-line for Mass on the sixth Sunday after Trinity and Zoom Sunday school at 4pm.
+Please continue to join us in the on-line for Mass on the first Sunday after Trinity and Zoom Sunday school at 4pm.

 in the unity of the Holy Spirit